1000s of Brands Fail to Engage Their Customers – See How Powerful Brand Experience Prevents This

 The following examples are a great way to understand how brands have historically been successful in providing customer experiences.

-Lego innovated a great brand experience for customers before, during and after purchases.
+Lego innovated a great experience for customers before, during and after purchases.
 It accomplished this through touch points that evoked thoughts, feelings and behaviors.

 2. Red Bull